 - Check the official OC Parks website for special events and programs.

 - Dedicated day use parking lots, but you must pay the OCParks fee of $3 weekdays, $5 weekends, and $7-$10 on major holidays.
-Or I’d highly recommend getting an Annual Pass ($80 for the year).
+Or I’d highly recommend getting an Annual Pass ($55 for the year).

 - Nature center only open when there are volunteers available to staff it.